Common Types of PayPal Chargeback Scams

 PayPal is a global payment processor that offers its services in more than 200 countries.
 As a widely used platform, it has strict policies and security.
 Nevertheless, many merchants still face PayPal chargeback scams with countless transactions made day-to-day.

 To avoid falling victim to PayPal chargeback scams you must first learn to recognize them.
 In this article, you’ll learn about different types of PayPal chargeback scams to avoid.
+For the chargebacks you can’t avoid you’ll to resort to chargeback mitigation.

 PayPal shipping address scams